 Chip ‘n Dale: Rescue Rangers (Prototype, Nintendo)

 Putting aside my boyhood crush on Gadget, the anthropomorphic mouse heartthrob, none of this is nostalgia talking, either—after all these years, hiding inside boxes to take out patrolling gangster weasels still feels as enjoyable as ever.
-That’s why finding a prototype of this game has been high on Nintendo Player’s to-do list.
+That’s why finding a prototype of this game has been high on my to-do list.

 Windhex shows a number of differences in the game code (1,188, to be exact).
 I checked under every crate and steel box to try to uncover the prototype’s mysteries.

-Prototype (left) / US Retail (right)
+Prototype (left) / U.S. Retail (right)